 If you are worried about someone, please come and talk to us.
 We can approach students to offer support based on a concern being raised, as well as offer support to those who have been affected by concerns.

-The Student Support Advisers are a team of experienced advisers who assist students experiencing academic issues on a daily basis.
-We can provide advice and support for students on the monitoring process, transferring degree programmes, appeals, complaints and much more.
+Our Student Support Advisers can provide advice and support on the monitoring process, transferring degree programmes, appeals, complaints and more.

 - Students in Crisis

 Students experiencing a crisis should make contact with the Student Advice and Support Office during the hours of 9 am and 4.30 pm.
-They will be able to speak with a Student Support Adviser or, if appropriate, the Mental Health Adviser.
+They will be able to speak with a Student Support Adviser.

 - Mental Health